nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 # Accounting
 ## Accounting on RAM
-we alwasy take a relative decision.
+This accounting is same analysing run-time of the operations on a data structre and we alwasy take a relative decision.
+As all analysis is based on RAM, so the decision always is a relative one.
+Our aim is to choose a relatively better Algo/DS so that it works better in any real computer.
 We choose an Algo/DS which is relatively better than the one we had.
 So, alwasys comeup with as mamay Also/DS as yo ucan and relatively choose whichever is better on RAM.
 For a particular DS/Algo, we generally need the time it takes to finish an operation and how much actual memory our DS takes (in reality memory is also a scarse resource like time) to compare it with other DS/Algo.
 So, as we are using RAM as our only computer on which we benchmark everything, the only factor that affects the runtime of algorithm is size of the datastruture/size of data incase of algorithms.
 For example, to fetch the last element on linked list with 10 elements will take us 10 memory accesse, if the size if 5 then 5. etc.
 So, the time complexity is functino of input.
+As algorithms and data structures exists together, we analyse algorithms in the samey way.

 ## asymptotic
 As computers are operating more and more on large amounts of data we use what is called as asysmptocic analysis while comparing two algo/DS.
 So, after formulating the the time compleity, we then simplify it assuming that the input is very large, (close to infy).
 This will further simplify our analysis.
+The analysis made for large inputs might not be suitable for small inputs (For ex: the insertion sort is better for small inputs than merge sort which asymptoticallly better than insertion sort.).

 (
 The running time is a function.
 It is a funciton of input.